WILLIAM N. MORGAN, FAIA (1930-)

 1994 – The Chapman Root III House, Ormond Beach FL.
 Two three-story, concrete block towers support second and third floor spaces bridging the towers.
 Wood-framed floors, walls and roofs; structural glass plate, floor-to-ceiling windows.
 Swimming pool doubles as a reflecting pool, abutting the ocean shore.
 6,500 sf.
 Commissioned 1989.

 1996 – The Lynn Drysdale House, 1769 Ocean Grove Drive, Atlantic Beach FL.
 Four stories tall, yet small and very vertical.
 The entirety of the house is lifted into the air by a pair of large concrete towers.
 Top floor has cantilevered balcony with squat canopy roof.
 Commissioned 1995.
 Sold to Thomas and Judith Coughlin.

-1998 - The Edwards House, 65 19th Street, Atlantic Beach FL.
+1998 – The Edwards House, 65 19th Street, Atlantic Beach FL.
 1707 sf.
 Two-story concrete block towers support wood-framed superstructure.
 Scored concrete black interior, with a large cantilevered upper balcony, providing some shade for driveway beneath.
 Commissioned 1997.
 Sold to Janice Madsen.
 Sold in 2013 to David and Patricia Sweeney.

 1999 – Sea Gardens, Atlantic Beach FL.
 Owned by Tore-King, Inc. 15 Townhouses.
 Commissioned 1977.